kenfelix/FoondaMate-coding-challenge-002/README.md

 To see the runing containers in docker, enter in the terminal:

     $ docker ps

-To see the database and collection created (database name is: myTestDB, collection: users) enter in your terminal:
+To see the database and collection created (database name is: foondaMateDB, collection: user) enter in your terminal:

     $ docker exec -it <container-id> bash